2023 Best Value Nursing Master's Degree Schools in Virginia

 Top 10 Best Nursing Master's Degree Schools

-The average tuition and fees for an in-state graduate student at Radford are $12,535 a year.
+The average tuition and fees for an in-state graduate student at JMU are $12,514 a year.

-Radford also made our Best Nursing Master’s Degree Schools in Virginia list, coming in at #5.
+JMU also made our Best Nursing Master’s Degree Schools in Virginia list, coming in at #2.

 The average tuition and fees for an in-state graduate student at Liberty University are $8,360 a year.

-The average tuition and fees for an in-state graduate student at Bluefield College are $9,234 a year.
+In-state tuition fees for graduate students at Bluefield College are $9,234 per year.

-Old Dominion University came in at #6 in this year’s edition of the Best Value Nursing Master’s Degree Schools in Virginia ranking.
-Old Dominion is a fairly large public school located in the midsize city of Norfolk.
+Old Dominion University ranked #6 on this year’s Best Value Nursing Master’s Degree Schools in Virginia list.
+Old Dominion is a fairly large public school located in the medium-sized city of Norfolk.

 In-state tuition fees for graduate students at Old Dominion are $13,224 per year.

-VCU also took the #4 spot in our Best Nursing Master’s Degree Schools in Virginia rankings.
+VCU not only placed well in our value ranking, but it is also #4 on our Best Nursing Master’s Degree Schools in Virginia list.

-Eastern Mennonite University ranked #8 on this year’s Best Value Nursing Master’s Degree Schools in Virginia list.
+Eastern Mennonite University came in at #8 in this year’s edition of the Best Value Nursing Master’s Degree Schools in Virginia ranking.
 Eastern Mennonite is a small private not-for-profit school located in the city of Harrisonburg.

 The average tuition and fees for an in-state graduate student at Eastern Mennonite are $15,270 a year.